-Alternate Job Titles: New Policy Records Specialist, Insurance Policy Records Specialist, New Policy Specialist
+Alternate Job Titles: New Policy Specialist, New Policy Records Specialist, Insurance Policy Records Specialist

 This chart describes the expected percentage of people who perform the job of New Policy Specialist that make less than that salary.
 For example 50% of the people who perform the job of New Policy Specialist are expected to make less than the median.

 Source: HR Reported data as of October 2016

 Processes incoming applications for new and renewing policies to include changes/updates according to company guidelines for group health, dental and/or life policies.
 Responsibilities include reviewing and screening requests, calculating new premiums, issuing new policies and associated documentation.
 May handle more complex situations or issues.
 Requires a bachelor's degree or its equivalent and 2-4 years of related experience.
 Familiar with standard concepts, practices, and procedures within a particular field.
 Relies on limited experience and judgment to plan and accomplish goals.
 Performs a variety of tasks.
 Works under general supervision.
 A certain degree of creativity and latitude is required.
 Typically reports to a supervisor or manager.
 View full job description